scipy-conference/scipy_proceedings/papers/gustavo_braganca/gustavo_braganca.rst

 it has been widely adopted in the Astronomic community and several astronomical packages are being translated to Python or just recently being created.
-All of these motivated us to use Python on our research.
+All of these motivated us to use Python in our research.

-In this proceedings, we relate how we used Python on our research.
+In this proceedings, we relate how we used Python in our research.
 A more profound scientific analysis can be found at [Brag12]_.

 Research development